omics-datascience/modulector/DEPLOYING.md

 ### Regenerating the data manually

+Before obtaining data, review [DATA-LICENSES.md](DATA-LICENSES.md) and the current upstream terms.
+Do not place third-party data in a public repository, container image, release asset, database dump, or hosted service unless the source has authorised that use.
+Migrations skip optional imports when their source file is absent.

-1. Download the files for the mirDIP database (version 5.2), Illumina 'Infinium MethylationEPIC 2.0' array and the Human MicroRNA Disease Database v4.0.
-The files can be freely downloaded from their respective web pages.
+1. If your organisation and deployment are authorised to use them, obtain the files for mirDIP (version 5.2), Illumina Infinium MethylationEPIC 2.0, and HMDD v4.0 directly from their providers.
    **For the mirDIP database**:
       - Go to the [MirDIP download web page](https://ophid.utoronto.ca/mirDIP/download.jsp) and download the file called *"mirDIPweb/mirDIP Unidirectional search ver.
 5.2"*.
       - Unzip the file.
       - Find the file called *"mirDIP_Unidirectional_search.txt"* and move it into the **"modulector/files/"** directory.
+      - mirDIP permits this use only for academic/not-for-profit institutions and has attribution requirements; commercial users must contact the authors.

    **For the EPIC Methylation array**:
       - Go to the [Illumina product files web page](https://support.illumina.com/downloads/infinium-methylationepic-v2-0-product-files.html) and download the ZIP file called "*Infinium MethylationEPIC v2.0 Product Files (ZIP Format)*".
       - Unzip the file.
       - Within the unzipped files you will find one called "*EPIC.csv*".
 Move this file to the directory **"modulector/files/"**.
       - **NOTE:** the total weight of both files is about 5 GB.
+      - Keep Illumina's accompanying licence and notices with the local copy.

     **For the HMDD database**:
       - Go to the [HMDD website](https://www.cuilab.cn/hmdd) and from the *Downloads* tab, download the *txt* file from the option "The whole dataset of miRNA-disease association data".
 Use version 4.0.
       - Rename the downloaded file as "*disease_hmdd.txt*".
 Move this file to the directory **"modulector/files/"**.
+      - HMDD is free only for academic use.
+Obtain written permission before any commercial use or public distribution.

     **For the mirBase database**: this database is embedded as it weighs only a few MBs.
 Its data is processed in Django migrations during the execution of the `python3 manage.py migrate` command.
 So, you don't have to do manual steps to incorporate mirBase data inside Modulector.
 2. Start up a PostgreSQL service.
 You can use the same service listed in the *docker-compose.dev.yml* file.